Who are the Institutional Holders in NovaBay Pharmaceuticals Inc. (NBY)?

 NovaBay Pharmaceuticals Inc. (NBY): Who are the competitors?

-The company’s main competitors (and peers) include SIGA Technologies Inc. (SIGA) that is trading 44.42% up over the past 12 months and Johnson & Johnson (JNJ) that is 35.85% higher over the same period.
-Short interest in the company’s stock has fallen -66.57% from the last report on Jan 28, 2021 to stand at a total of 1.11 million short shares sold with a short interest ratio of 0.08.
+The company’s main competitors (and peers) include SIGA Technologies Inc. (SIGA) that is trading 37.21% up over the past 12 months and Johnson & Johnson (JNJ) that is 34.82% higher over the same period.
+Short interest in the company’s stock has risen 15.55% from the last report on Feb 11, 2021 to stand at a total of 0.86 million short shares sold with a short interest ratio of 0.12.